ghdz89/getting-started-gilberto/README.md

 #### Set up your environment

 This app uses the latest stable version ("LTS") of Node.
-At the time of writing, the LTS is Node v16.14.0.
+At the time of writing, the LTS of Node is v16.14.0.
 It's recommended you use this version of Node to run this app.

 nvm is a useful tool that helps you manage Node versions easily.
 To determine whether you have it installed, simply type `nvm` into your terminal.
 If you encounter an error (i.e., "command not found", etc.), you likely do not have nvm installed.
 You can install nvm by following the [instructions in the nvm-sh/nvm repo](https://github.com/nvm-sh/nvm#installing-and-updating).
 Once you have nvm installed, you can use the following command to set up your environment: